rfnp/Simple-SparkSQL-ETL/README.md

 # Simple-SparkSQL-ETL
-Learning to use SparkSQL by building a simple ETL pipeline the data was taken from
+Learning to use SparkSQL by building a simple ETL pipeline, the data was taken from

 https://github.com/DataTalksClub/nyc-tlc-data/releases/download/fhv/fhv_tripdata_2019-01.csv.gz